Bloom Hamner

 Mr. Colberg received a B.A. in Economics from Denison University in 2015.
 There, he was part of three conference-championship lacrosse teams, two of which reached the NCAA quarterfinals.
 Mr. Colberg captained the team his senior year.

 After three years of work here at Christ School, Mr. Colberg left in 2018 to take part in The Fellows Program, a nine-month leadership development and vocational discernment program through Trinity Presbyterian Church in Charlottesville, Va.
-He earned his Masters degree in Education from the Vanderbilt Peabody School of Education in the summer of 2021.
+He earned his master's in Education from the Vanderbilt Peabody School of Education in the summer of 2021.

-Teaching is truly in Mr. Cole’s blood.
 One of his grandfathers taught Mathematics at The Episcopal Academy in Philadelphia, the other was a college professor at two schools in Massachusetts – Northeastern University and Bentley University.
+Many of his extended family have followed similar paths.

 Mr. Cole graduated from Union College (N.Y.) in 2019 with a degree in Geology.